Kris Holmes

 Kris Holmes (born 1950, Reedley, California) is an American typeface designer, calligrapher, type design educator and animator.
 She, with Charles Bigelow, is the co-creator of the Lucida and Wingdings font families, among many other typeface designs.
-She is President of Bigelow & Holmes Inc., a typeface design studio.
+She is President and Co-Founder of Bigelow & Holmes Inc., a typeface design studio.

 Biography

 Early life

 Holmes grew up on a farm in Parlier, California.
 The nearest hospital was in Reedley, so she was born there.

 At Reed College in Portland, Oregon, Holmes studied calligraphy with Calligrapher Laureate of Oregon Lloyd J. Reynolds and modern dance with Judy Massee.
 In New York, she then continued her education by studying lettering with Ed Benguiat as well as modern dance at the Martha Graham and Alwin Nikolais schools.
 She later studied calligraphy and typeface design with Hermann Zapf at the Rochester Institute of Technology.
 She received a B.A. from Harvard University and an MFA from UCLA Film School in Animation.